bigcommerce/dev-docs/docs/api-docs/partner/create-a-sandbox.md

 2. Navigate to **Support > Contact Support** and click **Create a Support Case**.
 3. Select the type of issue you have (Product Support or Billing Support).
 4. Select **Yes** to the question "Is this related to a specific store?"
-5. Enter your new sandbox store’s canonical URL (for example: http://your-store-name.mybigcommerce.com) and request conversion to a sandbox.
+5. Enter your new sandbox store’s canonical URL (for example: http://your-store-name.mybigcommerce.com).
 6. Sign into your new trial store using the same email associated with your partner login.
+7. Click **Help** in the Admin panel and scroll down to select your desired **Services & Support**.

 ## Resources